Our Top 5 Fireplace Trends for 2020Posted on contemporary fireplaces

-Outdoor fires are growing in popularity and we see this as major fireplace trend for this year.
-The outdoor fireplace market has opened up from just the traditional wood fireplaces and stoves, to natural gas fire pits, fire tables and line fires (see image).
+Outdoor fires are growing in popularity and we see this as a major fireplace trend for this year.
+The outdoor fireplace market has opened up from just the traditional wood fireplaces and stoves to natural gas fire pits, fire tables and line fires (see image).
 There are different technical requirements for an outdoor fireplace so they can, in principle, be designed without a flue.
 Outdoor fireplaces should be considered as a cosy focal point for your outside space rather than a pure heat source as the outdoor elements naturally affect the heat produced.

 I hope these fireplace trends will help you with your decision process.
 If you have a design idea for a potential fireplace project, get in touch here to discuss your requirements.